kosamad/little-explorers/README.md

 * [Git](https://git-scm.com/) - for version control, using the Gittpod terminal to commit to Git and Push to GitHub.
 * [Flask](https://flask.palletsprojects.com/en/3.0.x/) - a Python framework which helps build web applications quickly and easily.
 * [SQLAlchemy](https://www.sqlalchemy.org/) - a Python SQL toolkit and Object-Relational Mapping (ORM) library that facilitates efficient database interactions and management.
+* [ElephantSQL](https://www.elephantsql.com/) - a cloud-based PostgreSQL database hosting service, offering managed solutions for easy integration and maintenance.
+* [Heroku]() - to deploy the site.
 * [Google Developer Tools](https://developer.chrome.com/docs/devtools/) - to view responsive styling and troubleshoot/solve issues.
 * [Pip](https://pip.pypa.io/en/stable/) - for installing Python packages.
 * [Jinja] - a templating engine for Python, used to generate dynamic web content.